The Blue Coat School, Oldham: Current information

 As is the case in most English secondary schools, in years seven to nine, pupils study a broad range of subjects in Key Stage 3, before taking Standard Attainment Tests (SATs) in the core subjects of Mathematics, English and Science in year 9.
 These examinations test the competency of both the pupils' understanding of each subject as well as the standard of their teaching.
 Years ten and eleven Key Stage 4 involves work which leads to General Certificate of Secondary Education (GCSE) qualifications.
 Pupils must take the core subjects of Mathematics, English (Language and Literature), Science (Double or Triple), and R.S (Religious Studies).
-In addition to these, pupils are given the option of four more subjects, one being a language and another being a Humanity, plus two extras which could be Drama Studies, Information Technology, Physical Education, Business Studies, or one of several Design and Technology courses.
+In addition to these, pupils are given the option of four more subjects, one being a language and another being a Humanity, plus two extras which could be Drama Studies, Computer Science, Art (Fine Art, Photography or Textiles), Social Science, Child Development, Music, Physical Education, Business Studies, or one of several Design and Technology courses (Engineering, Product Design (both GCSE Design and Technology), Construction (Level 1/2 vocational course) or Food & Nutrition).
 They will also choose a reserve subject, in case they cannot get in a class of one of the subjects or there isn't enough people to make a class.
 The reserve subject will then replace this subject.

-After finishing GCSEs, further education is not compulsory.
-Pupils can choose to stay at the sixth form for years twelve and thirteen.
+After finishing GCSEs, Pupils can choose to stay at the sixth form for years twelve and thirteen.
 Alternatively they could choose another sixth form college, such as Oldham Sixth Form College in Oldham or Ashton Sixth Form College in Ashton-under-Lyne.
-However, some students look for work by this stage, for a variety of reasons.
-Should pupils stay on at Blue Coat in year 12, they will be required to choose four subjects to study for AS-level.
+Should pupils stay on at Blue Coat in year 12, they will be required to choose 3 subjects to study for A-level and 1 for AS-Level.
 The school currently offers around 30 different and diverse courses.
-In year 13, each student keeps at least three of these subjects for A2-level.
-Students will have the option of keeping all of their subjects through A2, doing three A2-levels and one new AS-level, or just three A2-levels in year 13.
+Students will have the option of keeping all of their subjects through A2, doing three A2-levels in year 13.
 The intensity of sixth-form is high, with a large amount of coursework expected in each subject, as well as exams at the end of each year.
-This is in-line with the narrower and more focused nature of the AS and A2-level qualifications.
+This is in-line with the narrower and more focused nature of the A-level qualifications.
 Having completed sixth form, students have several options.
 These include going to university, finding work or taking a gap year.